sandeep1785/CampusBook/README.md

 - **CSS3**   - used for describing the presentation of a document written in a markup language
 - **Bootstrap** - free and open-source front-end web framework for designing websites and web applications quickly
 - **jQuery** - cross-platform JavaScript library designed to simplify the client-side scripting of HTML
-- **DOM Manipulation** - is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document
 - **Node.js** - pen-source, cross-platform JavaScript run-time environment for executing JavaScript code server-side
 - **Express.js** - for building web applications and APIs and connecting middleware
 - **REST** - REST (REpresentational State Transfer) is an architectural style for developing web services